ausgerechnet/cwb-ccc/README.md

 specified registry.

-If you are using macros and wordlists, you have to store them in a separate folder (with subfolders `wordlists` and `macros`).
+If you are using macros and wordlists, you have to store them in a separate folder (with subfolders "wordlists/" and "macros/").
 Make sure you specify this folder via `lib_path` when initializing the corpus.

 You can use the `cqp_bin` to point the module to a specific version of `cqp` (this is also helpful if `cqp` is not in your `PATH`).

-By default, the `data_path` points to "/tmp/ccc-data".
+By default, the `data_path` points to "/tmp/ccc-data/".
 Make sure that "/tmp/" exists and appropriate rights are granted.
 Otherwise, change the parameter when initializing the corpus.

 ## Usage ##